 When it comes to twilight, you should arrive at Botahtaung Pagoda for the majestic sunset sightseeing.
 The monument itself is fantastically featured with glass mosaic and impressive architecture.
 The riverbank and harbor nearby provide a refreshing atmosphere.
 Take your time watching the locals’ ways of living.

-Yangon, Bagan, and Inle Lake, these top 3 destinations will turn your 5 days Myanmar tours into the happy, distinctive, and admirable life events.
+Yangon, Bagan, and Inle Lake, these top 3 destinations will turn your Myanmar Itinerary 5 Days into the happy, distinctive, and admirable life events.

 - Blog2019.08.12How to Experience Taunggyi Balloon Festival or Festival of Light in Myanmar